dipuk0506/UQ-Data/README.md

 https://www.kaggle.com/dipuk0506/shallow-nn-on-toy-datasets

-Version-N of the notebook applies a shallow NN to Data-N.
+Version-N of the notebook applies an RVFL network to Data-N.